Llandyrnog & District Summer League

-The Llandyrnog & District Summer League is a football league in Wales, mostly covering rural areas in the Vale of Clwyd.
+The Llandyrnog & District Village Clubs Summer Football League is a football league in Wales, mostly covering rural areas in the Vale of Clwyd.
 The league is not part of the Welsh football league system and is not affiliated with the FAW.
-The league also plays the Bridson and Evans Memorial Shield, which was won by Llanrhaeadr in 2024.
+Teams in the league also compete for the Bridson and Evans Memorial Shield.

+Matches are played from April to July.

 History

+The league was founded in early 1927, to allow farm workers to play football on summer evenings.
+Their long hours, including work on weekends, meant they could not play in other leagues.
+Its five founding members were Bodfari, Llandyrnog, Llanrhaeadr, Trefnant, and Tremeirchion.
+Other teams have joined the league since then, such as Bodelwyddan, Cefn Meiriadog, Henllan, Llanfair DC and Rhewl.
+Llandyrnog and Llanrhaeadr are the only teams to have played in every season of the league since it was founded.

-The league was founded in early 1927.
-Its six founding members were Bodfari, Llanbedr, Llandyrnog, Llanrhaiadr, Trefnant, and Tremeirchion.
-The league allows a maximum of 14 clubs, which can only have players from an area around where the club is based.
+The league rules allow a maximum of 14 clubs, which can only have players from an area around where the club is based.